kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes.
+The feature can be disabled by restarting kubelet with the feature-gate off.
 Once disabled any hot plug of resources won't reflect at the cluster level.

 ###### What happens if we reenable the feature if it was previously rolled back?

-If the feature is reenabled again, the node resources can be hot plugged in again.
+To reenanble the feature, need to turn on the feature-gate and restart the kubelet, with feature reenabled, the node resources can be hot plugged in again.
 Cluster will be automatically updated with the new resource information.
+If there are any pending pods due to lack of resources they will turn into running state.

 ###### Are there any tests for feature enablement/disablement?